6qzr/Database-Course-Documentation/README.md

 Various individuals have different duties in relation to the database in a genuine project.
 The following is a list of who does what:

-- **System Analyst**: Determines the system's requirements by interacting with users or customers, and then documents these needs in a way that is understandable to the team so that they can construct it.
+- **System Analyst**: Interact with consumers or clients to identifiy the system's requirements and then writes them in a manner intelligible to the team so that they can build it.
-- **Database Designer**: Transforms those needs into a design, including tables, columns, relationships, and other elements.
+- **Database Designer**: Converts those requirements into a design with tables, columns, relationships, and other components.
-- **Database Developer**: Writes the real code to construct the database architecture and occasionally creates logic such as stored procedures.
+- **Database Developer**: Writes the actual code to build the database architecture and adds logic like stored procedures
-- **Database Administrator (DBA)**: Maintains the database's functionality by managing users, performing backups, maintaining security, and resolving problems.
+- **Database Administrator (DBA)**: Keeps the database running by controlling users, carrying out backups, upholding security, and fixing problems.
-- **Application Developer**: Constructs the website or app that communicates with the database through queries or APIs.
+- **Application Developer**: Builds the website or app that uses queries or APIs to interact with the database.
-- **BI Developer**: Uses data to create dashboards and reports that aid companies in making decisions.
+- **BI Developer**: Helps businesses make choices by using data to produce reports and dashboards.

 ---
 <a name="different-kinds-of-databases"></a>